Introduction

 Does Philo give us any information regarding the canon?

-Philo does not give us any canon list.
+Philo died around 50ad; he does not give us a canon list.
 What is noteworthy, however, is that while he constantly quotes from the Bible, there are no quotations anywhere from the apocryphal books.
 See Ryle p303.

 Josephus